 Download the Free Jellyfish Printable.
 The PDF file contains everything you need to make enough jellyfish to fill an ocean.

-Step 2: Cut Out the Jellyfish Template Shapes
+Step 2: Cut Out the Jellyfish Craft Shapes

 Print the free templates.
 You will be stapling them to colored paper and cutting out as many shapes as you need.